NYU-Processor-Design/nyu-processor-design.github.io/src/getting_started/development/04_vscode_ext.md

 ### GitLens

 [GitLens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens) is a customizable extension that includes a wide variety of features such as a Git command palette, and detailed commit, repo, and branch histories.
 Full details can be found in the link above.

+**Note**: This is a *highly* recommended extension, and the Pro version is free with GitHub's Student Developer Pack.

 ### GitHub Actions